VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 This helped create a clean project start and meaningful initial Git history.
 It also clarified the project direction early: VLM-first ingredient extraction, with YOLO only as a comparison baseline.

-## Entry #2 - Dataset Audit and Class Distribution Analysis
+## 2 - Dataset Audit and Class Distribution Analysis

 **Date:** 2026-05-07